huynhsamha/react-configure/README.md

     + `import thunk from 'redux-thunk';`: middleware for createStore, support async function
     + `import allReducers from './reducers';`: reducers after combined
     + `const store = createStore(allReducers, applyMiddleware(thunk));`: createStore with combined reducer, and apply middleware thunk
+    + You don't care about other reducers, such as `Users`

 3. In `reducers/index.js`: combine reducers
 ```js